juanmirocks/LocText-old/README.md

 We will focus on papers treating the organisms: `{human, yeast, arabidopsis, drosophilace, c.elegans, s.pombe, s.cerevis}`.
 For instance, `rat` and `mouse` were discarded by suggestion of Lars, since mammals typically have very similar gene names and similar localizations.

 * **How to sample papers**: read off from UniProt support papers for localization annotations and from these investigate with a few ~20 papers, **what is the percentage of papers that contain in the _abstract_ support information for the localization?**.
 If it's a high amount, like ~90%, simply randomly sample from UniProt documents.
-Otherwise use Lars' pipeline to recognize protein and localization mentions to select abstract that at least contain one mention for each within the abstract. -- Extra filter out High-throughput localization publications (assumption, the annotations are gonna appear in the full text).
+Otherwise use Lars' pipeline to recognize protein and localization mentions to select abstracts that at least contain one mention for each category. -- Extra filter out High-throughput localization publications (assumption, the annotations are gonna appear in the full text).

 ## Resources